 Mr. McInnes has more than 30 years' experience in natural resource development, including as founder of Kutcho Copper Corp. (formerly Western Keltic Mines Inc.) and Plutonic Power Corp., a renewable power development company with a broad portfolio of clean energy projects.
 Mr. McInnes is currently Vice-Chairman of Alterra Power Corp, and a cofounder of Oxygen Capital Corp.
-He is a Director of Pilot Gold and True Gold Mining and is a Director and former Chairman of the Board of Prostate Cancer Canada.
+He is a Director of Pilot Gold and is a Director and former Chairman of the Board of Prostate Cancer Canada.
 Mr. McInnes is also a past President and Director of the AMEBC, past Director of the PDAC, a past Governor of the Business Council of British Columbia and former Chairman of the Clean Energy Association of British Columbia.

 Mr. Selby is the President and Chief Executive Officer of the Company.
 Prior to joining the Company in 2010, Mr. Selby was Vice President Business Planning & Market Research with Quadra Mining Inc. Prior to joining Quadra in 2008, Mr. Selby founded Selby & Co. in 2006 to provide consulting advice to mining companies, private equity and hedge fund clients on commodities and business issues.
 From 2001 until 2007, Mr. Selby held a series of senior roles with Inco Limited culminating with his role as Assistant Vice President Strategic Planning and Corporate Development.
 Before joining Inco, he was a partner at Mercer Management Consulting from 1994 until 2001 where he consulted to clients in the transportation and resource sectors.
 Mr. Selby graduated from Queen's University with a Bachelor of Commerce (Honours).
-Mr. Selby is also a director of Kiska Metals, Minfocus Exploration Corp., NWM Mining Corp and Virgin Metals Inc.
+Mr. Selby has also served on the boards of multiple junior mining companies.